 The deadline for non-ALEs with self-insured health plans to file Forms 1094-B and 1095-B on paper with the IRS is Feb.
-28, 2024.
-This deadline only applies if your company files paper versions of these forms; the deadline for electronic filing is April 1, 2024.
-Beginning in 2024, most employers subject to ACA reporting are required to file their returns electronically.
+28, 2025.
+This deadline only applies if your company files paper versions of these forms; the deadline for electronic filing is March 31, 2025.
+Almost all employers subject to ACA reporting are required to file their returns electronically.
 Paper filing is only an option for very small employers (i.e., employers who file fewer than 10 information returns during the year).
 A hardship waiver may be requested from the electronic filing requirement by submitting Form 8508 to the IRS.
 Reporting entities are encouraged to submit Form 8508 at least 45 days before the due date of the returns.